alfonsoma75/Odoo10_Doc-ES/howtos/themes.rst

 Defina keywords
 '''''''''''''''
-You should use appropriate, relevant keywords and synonyms for those keywords.
+Debe usar las keywords más relevantes y apropiadas y sus sinónimos.
 You can define them for each page using the built-in “Promote” function found in the bar at the top.

 Defina un título y una descripción
 ''''''''''''''''''''''''''''''''''